backdaniel/words-per-minute/README.md

 # words-per-minute

-Python program for training your typing speed.
-You can add your own phrases.
+Python program for training your typing speed, you can add your own phrases.
 Gives feedback on speed, time and accuracy.

 ## Usage